£

 The main drugs and drug combinations for CLL are listed below in alphabetical order.
 See above for the things your doctor will consider when recommending a particular treatment.

-Whatever treatment you have, our online community forum can bring you support from people who really understand.
+Whatever treatment you have, our online community forum can bring you support from people who really understand what it’s like to go through it.
 Have a look at what other people are saying, or start your own thread.

 Acalabrutinib is an inhibitor.
 It is taken as tablets.